AntaresSimulatorTeam/antares-xpansion/docs/user guide/1-prepare-a-simulation.md

 solutions that can be returned by the package when the gap is strictly positive.

-The minus infinity (-Inf)value of the optimality\_gap is theoretically equivalent to a null optimality\_gap, except that it covers numerical errors which in practice can lead to an underestimation of the distance of a solution to the optimum.
+The minus infinity (-Inf)value of the `optimality_gap` is theoretically equivalent to a null `optimality_gap`, except that it covers numerical errors which in practice can lead to an underestimation of the distance of a solution to the optimum.
 With this default value, **Antares-Xpansion** determines the investment combination that minimizes the cost function.

-The interest of a strictly positive optimality\_gap is that it speeds up research by stopping as soon as a "good" solution is found.
+The interest of a strictly positive `optimality_gap` is that it speeds up research by stopping as soon as a "good" solution is found.

 The interpretation of this stopping criterion is not always obvious.
 It